-In Figure 3, the FEM model of the mill is shown.
-The mill model contains 25 parts, 12 lifters and liners and a solid mantel.
+In Figure 3a, the combined DEM-FEM mill model is shown for steady state conditions.
 The force response on the rubber structure is an interesting characteristic of the mill system.
 Contact force history of one of the lifters during a number of evolutions is studied in detail.
 To study forces in the liners a section plane is added in the liner behind the studied lifter between elements in row three and four.
 The action of the section plane is to add all forces in the plane together.
-In Figure 4, a detailed illustration of the lifter mesh with the added section plane is shown.
+In Figure 3b, a detailed illustration of the lifter mesh with the added section plane is shown.
 A total number of 9401 solid elements are used to model the structure.
-The deflection of the lifter was tracked by monitoring the positions of two nodes at the locations nearest the true base and tip of the lifter, see Figure 4.
-The friction coefficients of the particle-particle contact was set to μ = 0.5 and for the particle-wall contact to μ = 0.9 based on values published by Rajamani (2000).
-For the contact between the particles and the structure a "nodes to surface" contact is used.
+The deflection of the lifter was tracked by monitoring the positions of two nodes at the locations nearest the true base and tip of the lifter, see Figure 3b.
+The friction coefficients of the steel and rubber were set to 0.5 and 0.9, respectively based on values published by Rajamani (2000).
+For the contact between the particles and the structure a "nodes to surface"

+contact is used.
 This type of contact is a so called one way contact which works well when the master side is a rigid body.
 A viscous damping of 60% is used in this contact based on the particle-particle bouncing collision behaviour observed in the current calculations.

-Figure 4.
-The mesh of the lifter with the section plane, also the locations of the nodes at the tip and base are shown.
+Figure 3.
+FE-model of the DEM-FEM mill model at steady state and the mesh of the lifter with the section plane are shown.
+The locations of the nodes at the tip and base are also shown.